kvarak/dnd/docs/_Folk/halforc.md

     <hr class="dividerinfolk">

 - ### Swashbuckler
     Half-orcs are usually too large and bulky to choose this way of life.
-So you are either a very lithe half-orc, or an extremely confident and/or lucky half-orc, maybe a little stupid as well.
+So you are either a very lithe half-orc or an extremely confident and/or lucky half-orc, maybe a little stupid as well.
 Select on of the following:

     If you are a half-orc of smaller stature, with gloves and a hood you could probably pass yourself of as a human.